macloo/html-css-workshop/README.md

 * [HTML and CSS Checklist](http://bit.ly/html_css_checklist)

-This includes some things not covered in this workshop, but you can easily look them up.
+That includes some things not covered in this workshop, but you can easily look them up.

+[CSS Tutorials](http://htmldog.com/guides/css/) at **HTML Dog:** A good place to learn more.

 ## Day 4: JavaScript